Find Affordable College Courses

 Florence, SC

 Francis Marion University ranked #10 on this year’s Most Popular History Bachelor’s Degree Schools in South Carolina list.
-Located in the suburb of Florence, Francis Marion University is a public college with a small student population.
+Located in the small suburb of Florence, Francis Marion University is a public college with a small student population.

 About 55% of the students majoring in history at the school are women while 45% are male.

-Read full report on History at Francis Marion University
+Full History at Francis Marion University Report

 Best History Colleges in the Southeast Region